in-toto/attestation/docs/new_predicate_guidelines.md

 Our vetting process is simple.

 1. Open a PR following [ITE-9] formatting guidelines.
-    -   Add a the new predicate to the list of [existing predicates].
+    -   Add the new predicate to the list of [existing predicates].
     -   To generate Go/Python/Java language bindings for the new predicate, include a [protobuf definition].
     -   If the [predicateType] URI will be defined under the